Financial planning tools and services to put you on the path to the future you want

-“If you gift over $14,000 a year you will start to encounter gift taxes,” Gross says.
-“This means both you and your spouse can each give $14,000 to one grandchild and not have to pay taxes on it.
-If you have five grandchildren, if you and your spouse each give them the maximum of $14,000 you can really lessen the amount in your estate.”
+“If you gift over $16,000 a year you will start to encounter gift taxes,” Gross says.
+“This means both you and your spouse can each give $16,000 to one grandchild and not have to pay taxes on it.
+If you have five grandchildren, if you and your spouse each give them the maximum of $16,000 you can really lessen the amount in your estate.”

 Giving away that much money at once may sound like a bad idea, but if you have all of what you need in retirement, you can lessen your own estate taxes by gifting excess funds to your grandchildren.
 (Although, you have to have a lot of money to worry about federal and most estate taxes.)

 A 529 plan, or a qualified tuition plan, allows you to help save money for your grandchildren’s education.
 Note that funds in a 529 plan may only be used for qualified education fees.

-Do keep in mind, though, that if you frontload your grandchild’s 529 plan for five years, you can’t make another contribution until the five-year time period has passed.
+Do keep in mind, though, that if you front load your grandchild’s 529 plan for five years, you can’t make another contribution until the five-year time period has passed.

 You also have a couple of other options when it comes to helping grandchildren with their finances.
 You may open and fund accounts that you control while your grandchildren are young or until you decide to give them access.